August 21, 2025 (7mo ago) — last updated April 1, 2026 (15d ago)

 1 — Pioneering spirit

 Creativity, independence, and leadership.
-The lesson is to trust your own vision and overcome self-doubt.
+The lesson is to trust your vision and overcome self-doubt.

 2 — Harmony and partnership

 Cooperation, diplomacy, and sensitivity.
-The task is to balance connection with healthy boundaries.
+The task is balancing connection with healthy boundaries.

 3 — Expression and joy

 Creativity, communication, and emotional expression.
-The work is to share your voice despite sensitivity to criticism.
+The work is sharing your voice despite sensitivity to criticism.

 4 — Stability and structure